aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 python3 play.py /tmp/openaiGA/policy_best.pkl
 ```
 where file_path = /tmp/openaiGA/policy_best.pkl in our case.

+## How to train the environment on Multi-Actor/Critic + HER setup

+- New Configurations for ddpg_multi-actor-critic
+  - 'rl_algo' in config.py file
+  - 'network_class' in config.py file
+  - 'number_actors' in train.py
+  - 'number_critics' in train.py

+- New files for ddpg_multi-actor-critic
+  - ddpg_multi_actor_critic.py
+  - multi_actor_critic.py

+- Some parameter values:
+  - Episodes = 100
+  - Cycles = 50

+## How to compare DDPG+HER with Multi Actor/Critic with HER
+- Run 20 times, and take average (20 independent trails)
+- Average Q values over epochs
+  - also show scatter of values as background shadow
+- Cumulative rewards over epochs
+  - also show scatter of values as background shadow
+- Average rewards over epochs
+  - also show scatter of values as background shadow
+- Average training loss over epochs
+  - also show scatter of values as background shadow

 ## How to plot results:
 For one set of parameter values and for one DRL run, plot results using: